mirte-robot/mirte-documentation/doc/tutorials/custom_build.rst

 the interface <access-interface>`.

 To get the low level hardware to work, you need to update the settings for the robot.
-This can be done in the :ref:`regular way as well <configure-hardware>`, and can be done via the web interface or by modifying the yaml file.
+This can be done in the :ref:`regular way as well <Specify Hardware>`, and can be done via the web interface or by modifying the yaml file.

 This should get you a robot, which you can control through ROS (and for some